Auction 105

 The term “ntan” does not refer to the drum itself, but rather to the entire event that featured music and the display of carved figurative sculptures.
 The figures were arranged like a stage set near the “ntan” drums and were intended to enhance the performance.

-The object “Nntan” or “ompe” band drum with the object ID 3052281 was last part of the auction Collectors’ Items Sale at September 24, 2025 on Zemanek-Münster Auction house and had the lot number 174.
+The object “Nntan” or “ompe” band drum with the object ID 3052281 was part of the auction Collectors’ Items Sale on September 24, 2025, lot number 174 at that time and is currently available for EUR 850 in Open sale.

 Here you will find more objects and interesting facts about African art.